AbhijitKumarJ/AJ_Custom_Agents/README.md

 ReAct_Agent: This folder contains my attempts at creating ReAct agents.
 Till now i have made two attempts.
 Logs are there in the folders.
 Also, i have reaaranged the folder a bit.
 For attempt 2, cd to react_agent folder, install dependencies like transformer and others, then run main.py

+Conversation_Agent: This folder contains conversation agents with delegation ability and coordinator.
+It is in very early stage.